Imaging - Advancing Biomarker Research for Alzheimer’s Disease Diagnosis

 Imaging: Advancing Biomarker Research for Alzheimer's Disease Diagnosis

-By examining the interplay between imaging and BBMs, we highlight how BBMs offer a more accessible, less invasive, and cost-effective alternative where appropriate, while acknowledging the need for a gold-standard assessment from PET in certain cases.
+By examining the interplay between imaging and BBMs, the article highlights how BBMs offer a more accessible, less invasive, and cost-effective alternative where appropriate, while acknowledging the need for a gold-standard assessment from PET in certain cases.

 Read the full editorial here